 - My machine is fully Zoom-capable, ie. it has a user-facing camera, microphone and speaker / headphone socket but Zoom is not installed.

 - My machine is fully Zoom-capable and Zoom is already installed.

 - My machine is not fully Zoom-capable (but it has a screen!).

 - My only means of communicating is a POTS phone (POTS = plain old telephone service - but not so old that it has a rotary dial!).

 For further details or instructions contact Roger W. Haworth on 07788 756 745

-For those not familiar with using Zoom, we recommend this advice
+For those not familiar with using Zoom, we recommend looking at this page

 We can provide facilities for the care of children during